ptdecker/openscad/README.md

 cards to my periodic games with friends.
 It is still a work in progress as I want to use detents to hold the lid closed as opposed to the rubber bands which I now use.

+## Infinity Dodecahedron

+Under an art grant from Interfuse, a regional Burning Man event, I constructed infinity mirror dodecahedrons.
+Contained in this folder are OpenSCAD designs for the edge pieces designed to hold the mirrors and provide channels for the LED strips and auxilary support wiring.
+Also included are variations on the edges to support a through-hole at the vertex for power and control wiring to feed into the polygon.
+Plus a variation that splits off one of the sides to facilitate closing the final face.